Aqua-0/Pokemon_Star_Console_Edition/README.md

 2. Your 3DS SD Card must have at least 8GB of space.
 3. A PC with at least 12GB of space.
 (The rom hack won't take all this space for long, it will be reclaimed soon afterwards.)
 4. An SD to USB adapter so you can actually use the SD card on your computer.
 (Or if you have an SD card slot on your PC, that works too)
-5. GodMode9, Checkpoint, and HackingToolkit9DS.
+5. GodMode9, Checkpoint, and HackingToolkit9DS or DotNet3dsToolkit.
 (You should have the first two, the third is at https://github.com/Asia81/HackingToolkit9DS-Deprecated-/releases).

 # Extract A Clean a083 Garc From A Rom #